 Examples of appropriate public notice:

-The RFP should contain the following:
+The RFP should contain the following essential elements as referenced in OGM Policy 08-03:

 If you have any questions about public notice, ask your Agency Contract Coordinator, the Office of Grants Management, or Assistant Attorney General.